Garage Gym Setup: Complete UK Guide

 | Puzzle mats | ~£20 | 10-15mm | Cheap, but wear out, not for dropping |

-My recommendation: Arkmat Rubber Flooring for interlocking tiles that handle dropped weights.
-Or horse stall mats from agricultural suppliers if you're on a budget—same thing, less marketing. *(Price when reviewed: ~£100 | Check price)*
+Our recommendation: Arkmat Rubber Flooring for interlocking tiles that handle dropped weights.
+Or horse stall mats from agricultural suppliers if you're on a budget.
+Same thing, less marketing. *(Price when reviewed: ~£100 | View on Amazon)*

 Cover the whole floor.
 Patchy flooring looks bad and you'll regret it when you want to add equipment later.